bidhya/verse/Updates.md

 # Updates to codebase in reverse chronological order
 =============================================
+## Jun 02, 2024
+- Merged Apr07 branch to main.
+- Complete overhaul of processing workflow for using LIS 1km run.
+- Tried zarr.
+Was fast bud did not work for final NetCDF file.

 ## Mar 20, 2024
 - Remove tar/copy from julia script and move to bash.
 This was crashing julia for files >3GB.
 - increase runtime in submit_slurm job